Joan Tompkins

 Joan Swenson (July 9, 1915 – January 29, 2005), previously known as Joan Tompkins, was an American actress of television, film, radio, and stage.

-Career
+Early life and career

-Tompkins performed with stock theater companies in Mount Kisco, New York and White Plains, New York.
-She acted on Broadway in My Sister Eileen, Pride and Prejudice, and Fly Away Home.
+A New York City native, the eldest of two daughters born to Merritt E. Tompkins and Florence H. Aitken, Tompkins performed with stock theater companies in Mount Kisco, New York and White Plains, New York.
+She acted on Broadway in My Sister Eileen, The Golden Journey, Pride and Prejudice, and Fly Away Home.